chiachin-yen/architect_shader/readme.md

 # To test with this pretrained model
 Clone the model provided by Jun-Yan Zhu.<br>
-Clone the sample dataset and pretrrained model on this page and put them in corresponding directories.<br>
+Clone the sample dataset and the pretrained model on this page and put them in corresponding directories.<br>
 Then generate the results using<br>
 ```bash
 python test.py --dataroot ./datasets/architect_shader/ --direction BtoA --model pix2pix --name architect_shader